Friday, 16 February 2018

 against the Syrian regime’ (Qassemi, 2012).

-vehement support for it, the organisation reeks of Russian sentiment and does not even
+vehement support for it, the organisation reeks of Russian sentiment and does not even attempt to masquerade itself as an absolutely objective disseminator of information.

 While these outlets present a Chinese perspective on certain issues, the manner in which they run only reflects the strong state-control in China with “Chinese intellectuals calling for a boycott of such media” (Chen, 2009) because of their openly biased stances.
 Editorial independence remains precarious territory for a Chinese broadcaster, but while being critical of the editorial positions of CCTV and the Global Times, it needs to be widely acknowledged that these channels of information are now serving millions of people around the world.
 CCTV has since 2009 been operating channels in Arabic and Russian to serve a wider net of international audiences and Global Times prints an English edition in the US as well.
 Further, China has taken the lead with the establishment of CCTV Africa which is beginning to serve a big African audience especially in the absence of most other state-media actors on a continent that promises to be writing the next big story.
 However, there may be “little impartial evidence that this is attracting significant audiences” but what must be noted is that “China is playing a long game” (Tryhorn, 2013) and is promoting its soft power in this way.
 These measures, while projecting the Chinese perspective on issues also serve as culverts to transfer political knowledge.